OctopusDeploy/blog/blog/2021-03/introducing-priority-support/index.md

 - A response within 1 hour to their first email.
 - An average response time of 1 hour for all other emails until the support issue has been resolved.

-These response times apply to anybody who emails support from your email domain.
+These response times apply to anybody who emails our support team from your email domain.
 For instance, if we receive support requests from user@example.com and example.com has Priority Support, the request will be flagged as a priority issue and you will receive a response within 1 hour.

 ### Availability